DiegoTolenClappform/Clappform-Python-Connector/README.md

 ```

 ### ReadOne
 The ReadOne() function returns a JSON object with the requested app.
 It's id needs to have been passed to the class in order to read the app.
 An exception will be raised upon not finding the app.
-Additionally the extended parameter can be passed (defaulting to False) in order to expand the data of the collections in the app.
+Additionally the extended pa rameter can be passed (defaulting to False) in order to expand the data of the collections in the app.

 ```python
 Clappform.App("test_app").ReadOne(extended=True)